huanranchen/huanranchen.github.io/_pages/about.md

 ## Robust Classification via a Single Diffusion Model
 **Huanran Chen**, Yinpeng Dong, Zhengyi Wang, Jun Zhu
-- Proposing a diffusion classifier, directly using diffusion models as classifiers without discriminative training.
+- Showing that diffusion model itself can be a (provably) robust classifier without any discriminative training.
 - Demonstrating the robustness of the diffusion classifier on out-of-distribution (O.O.D.) data and adversarial examples.
 - Deriving the optimal solution for diffusion models, a theoretical tool for analyzing diffusion models.
 - Proposing an efficient approximate marginal inference method, Likelihood Maximization.